Pop:

 But since then it had been sung all the more.
 By classical singers like Dawn Upshaw and Anne Sophie von Otter as well as icons like Ella Fitzgerald, Johnny Hartman or Julie Andrews.
 But my favorite one remains Gertrude Lawrence from 1941. (https://youtu.be/zzg_8SZz-L4)

-It has a melancholic melody accompanied by romantic hunting horn motives.
+It has a sweet and melancholic tune accompanied by romantic hunting horn motives.
 I think this choral version can do it justice and help making this wonderful song a bit more known.

 ”Music for a While”: Henry Purcell’s most beloved song.
 In this SATB arrangement all the voices are participating equally in the melodic lines.
 Even the accompanying parts are sung on the words of the poem.